Skip to content

 q_frame = device.getOutputQueue(name="frame", maxSize=4, blocking=False) # (8)!

-# Create start_time and counter variable to measure fps
+# Set start time of recording and create counter to measure fps

 start_time = time.monotonic()